 In October 2009 INTOSAI and several donors signed a milestone Memorandum of Understanding (MoU), to augment and strengthen support to the SAI community.
 The MoU recognises the potential value of SAIs in strengthening governance, accountability and poverty reduction.

 The MoU has been signed by INTOSAI and representatives of the following 23 donor agencies: African Development Bank, Asian Development Bank, Australian Department of Foreign Affairs and Trade, Austrian Development Agency, Belgian Ministry of Foreign Affairs, Canada, European Commission, France, GAVI Alliance, Global Fund to Fight AIDS, Tuberculosis and Malaria, Inter-American Development Bank, International Fund for Agricultural Development, International Monetary Fund, Ireland, Islamic Development Bank, Netherlands Ministry of Foreign Affairs, Norwegian Agency for Development Cooperation, OECD, Switzerland, Sweden, United Kingdom, United States of America, and the World Bank.

 The MoU brings together all the SAIs and the Donor Community in a common approach that provides a strategic focus for donors and the SAI Community in strengthening SAI capacity in developing countries and a variety of mechanisms for facilitating donor funding and support in line with donor mandates, priorities and requirements.
 Donor support will be provided through a hierarchy of activities, principally at the country, and then at the INTOSAI regional and INTOSAI global levels.

-The Steering Committee appointed the IDI as Secretariat for the Cooperation, recognizing the importance of INTOSAI ownership as well as IDIs broad experience from SAI capacity building and wide network within INTOSAI.
+The Steering Committee appointed IDI to provide administrative support to the Cooperation, thereby recognizing the importance of INTOSAI ownership as well as IDI’s broad experience from SAI capacity building and the organisation’s wide network within INTOSAI.